TangledWires94/TemperatureMonitor/README.md

 # TemperatureMonitor
 Test project demonstrating a simple temperature simulation system.
 Objects with a heat source componeent contribute to the temperature of objects with a temperature monitor component based on their relevant position and the ambient temperature of the scene.
 Heat source objects can be placed in the scene by left clicking on any surface.
+Uses spatial partitioning pattern to determine which heat sources to check based on their position in a grid.

 Scripts included;